To introduce formal concepts of automata, grammars and languages.

-- Finite automata and regular expressions: basic definitions,non-determinism, applications of finite automata (3 lectures)
+- Finite automata and regular expressions: basic definitions, non-determinism, applications of finite automata

-- Properties of regular sets: pumping lemma, closure properties,decision algorithms, minimization of automata (6 lectures)
+- Properties of regular sets: pumping lemma, closure properties, decision algorithms, minimization of automata

-- Context-free grammars: introduction, derivation trees,simplification, Chomsky normal form, Greibach normal form (3 lectures)
+- Context-free grammars: introduction, derivation trees, simplification, Chomsky normal form, Greibach normal form

-- Turing machines: Turing machine model, computable languages and functions, Church's hypothesis (6 lectures)
+- Turing machines: Turing machine model, computable languages and functions, Church''s hypothesis

 Introduction to Automata Theory, Languages and Computation.
 John E. Hopcroft, Rajeev Motwani, Jeffrey D. Ullman.
 Addison-Wesley, 2001

-(not to be confused with a book of the same title published in 1979)
+(not to be confused with a book of the same title - authors Hopcroft and Ullman only - published in 1979)

-- Understand the distinction between decidable and partially decidable languages.
+Understand the distinction between recursive and recursively enumerable languages.

-The module is taught by lectures at the rate of 3 per week to a total of 36.
-Two class tests are set.
+The module is taught by lectures at the rate of 3 per week to a total of 30 hours including two class tests of one hour each.
+Also, there will be one hour long tutorial each week.